 Will commission or bonus be included in the 80% pay calculation?

 The Government guidance on this point has changed.
 Previously, it stated that fees, commission, and bonuses should not be included in the calculation of wages.
 Under the updated guidance you can now include regular payments that you are obliged to pay including past overtime, fees and compulsory commission payments.
+Additionally, any pay made to employees who undertake additional or exceptional responsibilities should be included.

 However, discretionary bonuses including tips, commission payments and non-cash payments (such as the value of benefits in kind) must still be excluded from the calculation of wages.